mail us | mail this page

 Q6.
 Open Source - just used by a few cheap skates.

+Q9.
+Open Source - it's open to hackers and security compromises.

 Q10.
-Open Source - its open to hackers and security compromises.

-Q11.
-Open Source - what do you mean its licensed!
+Open Source - what do you mean it's licensed?
 (BSD vs GPL)

 This is maybe the most common misunderstanding.
-While the majority of Open Source software is available for the Linux and *nix platforms there is now a growing volume of high quality software available for Windows - actually most of this software is 'cross-platform' it runs on both #nix and windows platforms.
-Notable examples are Open Office a full suite of Office productivity applications and the Mozilla Browser and Mail client.
-Have a look at this list of Closed vs Open software for windows some of the comments are a little out of date but - is this a choice or what?
+While the majority of Open Source software was available for the Linux and *nix platforms there is now a growing and significant volume of high quality software available for Windows.
+Much of this software is 'cross-platform' - it runs on both #nix and windows platforms - but a significant, and growing, proportion is Windows only.
+Notable examples are Libre Office a full suite of Office productivity applications, the Mozilla Browser and Mail client, Audacity - audio editor and recorder, VLC - multi-media player (and embryonic video editor), wxWidgets - cross platform windows framework and the now almost ubiquitous Filezilla - ftp client.
+Have a look at this list of Closed vs Open software for windows, some of the comments are a little out of date but - is this a choice or what?

 Not at all.
-The reason its called 'Open Source' quite simply is because the source code is available.
-You can modify anything you want.
-Not all Freeware is released with the source and in some cases Freeware is simply used to lead you into a purchase of the 'Professional' version.
+The reason it's called 'Open Source' is, quite simply, because the source code is available.
+You can use the software legally without paying any license fee (you may voluntarily donate to the project to assist with future development expenses but you are not obligated to do so).
+Alternatively, you can use the source code to modify anything you want and continue to use the software free-of-charge for your own purposes.
+Precious little, if any, Freeware is released with the source and in some cases Freeware is simply used to lead you into purchase of the 'Professional' version.

-Remember, however, depending on the Open Source license that covers the software you may be obligated to make any changes public (Open) if you supply it to others.
+Remember, however, in the event that you do modify the standard software and depending on its Open Source license you may be obligated to make any changes public (Open Source) if you supply it to others - whether free or at some cost.

 One of the surprising characteristics of the Open Source world is that support is 'generally' very good.
 You may have to do a little work to get the support but most Open Source applications have mailing lists, discussions forums and IRC channels to provide the support you need.
-The folks who provide this support are volunteers, read or search the mail-list archives before you post the 20th request for the same information - you may get a gentle reminder that this topic has been covered fairly frequently.
+The folks who provide this support are volunteers.
+Read or search the mail-list archives before you post the 20th request for the same information - you may get a gentle reminder (in some cases a tad more forthright than gentle) that this topic has already been covered fairly frequently.
+Memo to self: waste volunteer's time at your peril.

 Many of the larger packages especially those with commercial appeal have attracted organisations which will provide a range of support, training and consultancy services - you will however pay for these services.
 Most of the applications or systems web sites will have a list of such organisations.